TTRPG-Wiki/Loot-Pinata/CONTRIBUTING.md

 - **Flavor over crunch.** Half the appeal of a custom table is the items feel different from the core books.
 - **Test it.** Roll on every tier a few times in the extension before submitting — make sure the chances feel right.

-## What gets rejected

-- Verbatim copies of published material (the WotC magic item lists, etc.) — those are already covered by the built-in systems.
-- Tables with only one or two tiers.
-- Tables that crash or roll nothing 90% of the time.